fienvh/uit-documentatie/content/json-ld/latest/events/event-contact-point.md

 ---

 # Contact point
-Contact point can contain one or more of the following properties, each property can contain multiple entries:
+Contact point must contain the following properties, each property can contain zero or multiple entries:
 - url
 - email
 - phone